-Picklists in TM1 are a great way for you to ensure that users only “enter” (or in this case select) a value from a standard list of options.
+Picklists in TM1 are a great way for you to ensure that users only “enter” (or in this case select) a value from a standard dropdown list of options.
 For example, you might want a user to enter a three character month like Jan, Feb, Mar etc. You could design your cube to have a text element and then ask users to enter periods in that format.
 This will work perfectly until someone enters “July” rather than “Jul”.
-It you then have Rules that are driven off those values, then you’re screwed!
+If you then had Rules that are driven off those values, looking for “Jul”, rather than “July”, then you’re screwed!

 The Solution for Dropdowns: Picklists!